 Maezawa declined to say exactly how much he had paid for the trip but Musk said it was a large sum that will cover a significant portion of the costs to develop SHS.
 Maezawa confirmed that he had already paid SpaceX a considerable advance.

 Elon Musk somewhat optimistically hopes that two SHS rockets could go to Mars as early as 2022.
-He admitted that it’s a very ambitious goal but said that the few years left, to him, seem like a very long time.
-This initial launches to Mars would be uncrewed and their main purpose would be to identify potential risks, confirm the presence of water in the target area, and to deliver essential equipment needed to provide energy and life support for future missions and set up a mining operation.
+These initial launches to Mars would be uncrewed and their main purpose would be to identify potential risks, confirm the presence of water in the target area, and to deliver essential equipment needed to provide energy and life support for future missions and set up a mining operation.

 That said, Musk pointed out in 2018 that all of these plans are very theoretical and that for the time being, it is not certain that SHS will ever even fly successfully.
 He acknowledged that the whole project could fail, but also pointed to the rapid advancements that SpaceX has made over the past 10 years.
 In 2008, the company celebrated its first ever successful launch with a small Falcon 1 rocket, and only 10 years later, Falcon Heavy launched for the first time, the most powerful rocket in the world today.
 Also, SpaceX dominates the commercial launch market and its Falcon rockets are mostly reusable.
 Musk thinks you might not have found a single person in 2008 who would say that SpaceX could accomplish something like that within 10 years.
 Even he himself did not believe at that time that such a thing could be achieved.
 In other words, SpaceX is much more experienced today and no one can even guess what the company will achieve in the next 10 years.

 Elon Musk also keeps looking ahead.
 He stated in August 2019 that the next generation of Starship could have the diameter of 18 meters, or twice the size of the current design.